 What Is a Coffee Enema?

 The coffee enema is just as it sounds.
-It is a traditional enema that is done with room temperature java instead of water.
+It is a traditional enema that’s done with room temperature java instead of water.
 A gallon of caffeinated coffee is brewed and allowed to cool to room temperature.
 Then, using a standard, drug store enema kit, a bag and tubes are used to transport the caffeine through the rectum to the colon.
 In essence, it is a colon cleanse.

 Once the coffee is in place, it is held for as long as possible.
 A typical enema is used primarily for alleviating constipation and emptying the colon and digestive tract.
 Many procedures, such as a colonoscopy, require the colon to be empty.
-Many people find this procedure easier and more effective than using laxatives that can have their own side effects.
+Many people find this procedure easier and more effective than using laxatives which can have their side effects.

 History of the Coffee Enema